Iterating Fun - Simon Newstead

 Warm and welcoming*, interesting and attractive and you’ll encourage people to wander inside and check it out Drab or shabby (drabby!) and few will bother to look.

 It’s clearly something people think is worth investing in.
 A co-founder of a top game company told me it took them 3 months to come up with the icon for one of their monster RPGs.
-For our first game we tested over 64 different versions on the way to identifying a winning icon.
+For our first game we tested over 64 different versions on the way to identifying a winning .

 One of the many tests we did over the course of several weeks